In the UK, the benchmark interest rate is set by the Monetary Policy Committee (MPC) of the Bank of England.

 Historic major Bank base rate shocks

-Black Wednesday is a day many will remember well, September 1992 The UK’s withdrawal from the European Exchange Rate Mechanism (ERM) on 16th September 1992.
+Black Wednesday is a day many will remember well.
+It was September 1992, the UK’s withdrawal from the European Exchange Rate Mechanism (ERM) on 16th September 1992.
 This was the dreadful day when the base interest rate shot up from 10 per cent to 12% by 10.30 on the same day.

-Following the global financial crisis in 2008, Bank of England gradually cut the base rate from 5.5% down to just 0.25% in August 2016 – historically, the lowest interest rate the UK has ever seen.
+Following the global financial crisis in 2008, the Bank of England gradually cut the base rate from 5.5% down to just 0.25% in August 2016.

 How does the base rate affect landlords?